-So it's no surprise that I'm often asked questions about creatine…such as:
+So, it's no surprise that I'm often asked all sorts of questions about creatine…

 - How much creatine should I take?